Hemorrhoids – Causes, Symptoms, and Modern Treatment Options

 Recognizing hemorrhoids: When is a medical diagnosis advisable?

-How CANNEFF® suppositories can be used as support for hemorrhoids?
+How CANNEFF® suppositories can be used to support treatment of hemorrhoids?

-Preventing hemorrhoids: What helps in the long term?
+Preventing hemorrhoids: What helps in the long run?

 FAQ – Frequently Asked Questions about Hemorrhoids